nikicivan/whatsapp-clone/README.md

 WhatsApp chat room with real time data flow.

-Using React, Redux and Firebase for backend and hosting
+Using React, Redux and Firebase for backend, google authentication and hosting

 # Live Demo